Narconon Louisiana Student: “Stay True to Yourself”

 “Then, in fifth grade, all the kids in the elementary school came together in one school.
 That’s the year my whole life changed.

-“There were a few girls that were in a different class that were extremely mean and they were always threatening to kick my butt.
+“There were a few girls that were in a different class who were extremely mean and they were always threatening to kick my butt.
 I was scared of them and avoided them as much as possible.

 “But somehow before the year was over I had managed to become friends with them and we started hanging out all of the time.
 I also started smoking cigarettes and pot.
 I began to get into trouble and my grades suffered.